roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

 -   dnsPolicy: Set the value to `None`.
 -   nameservers: Set the value to 169.254.20.10 and the cluster IP address of kube-dns.
 -   searches: Set the DNS search domains.
 Make sure that internal domains can be resolved.
 -   ndots: Default value: 5.
-You can moderately reduce the value to improve resolution efficiency.
+You can improve resolution efficiency by setting this parameter to a smaller value.
 For more information, see [resolv.conf](https://linux.die.net/man/5/resolv.conf).

 **Method 3: Configure kubelet startup parameters**